dorktype/LICE/README.md

 and behavior of them aren't handled.
 So, to outline the inconsistencies, a list has been provided below.

--   Most constructs excluding designated initializers are, for the most part, fully supported.

 -   Direct function calls are fully supported, but limited; for instance, function calls cannot exceed six arguments.
 Some calls may fail since stack alignment isn't fully correct, which may break floating point